bxparks/rpn83p/docs/USER_GUIDE.md

       default)
     - `EE,`: the `Comma-EE` button is inverted

-Prior to v0.10, the `Comma-EE` button was configured so that the `EE` function was invoked for *both* comma `,` and `2ND EE`.
+Prior to v0.10, the `Comma-EE` button invoked the `EE` function for *both* comma `,` and `2ND EE`.
 This allowed scientific notation numbers to be entered easily, without having to press the `2ND` button.

-However, in v0.10 when record objects were added to support DATE functions (see [USER_GUIDE_MODE.md](USER_GUIDE_DATE.md), the **comma** key was required as a separator between the components of those objects.
-But this meant that numbers in scientific notation would require the `2ND` key again.
-For users who rarely or never use the DATE functions, the `EE,` option can be used to invert key bindings of the `Comma-EE` to allow easy entry of scientific notation.
+However, in v0.10 when record objects were added to support DATE functions (see [USER_GUIDE_MODE.md](USER_GUIDE_DATE.md)), the comma symbol was selected to be the separator between the components of those objects.
+But that meant that entering numbers in scientific notation would require the `2ND` key again.
+For users who rarely or never use the DATE functions, the `EE,` option can be used to invert key bindings of the `Comma-EE` button to allow easier entry of scientific notation.

 ### Storage Registers